 If you're not seeing the setup screen, your PC might not be set up to boot from a drive.
 Check your PC manufacturer's website for information on how to change your PC's boot order, and then try again.

 Select Install now.

 - On the Enter the product key to active Windows page, enter a product key if you have one.
-If you upgraded to Windows 10 for free, or bought and activated Windows 10 from the Windows Store, select Skip and Windows will automatically activate later.
+If you upgraded to Windows 10 for free, or bought and activated Windows 10 from the Microsoft Store, select Skip and Windows will automatically activate later.
 For more information, see Activation in Windows 10.

 - On the License terms page, select I accept the license terms if you agree, and then select Next.